jjddelacruz/Myportfolio/README.md

 # Myportfolio
-this will be for my future projects
+<strong>this will be for my projects for FreecodeCamp.org using thier site for my training in frontend development</strong>